jamesw732/troop-of-olde-cpp/README.md

 ./client
 ```

+## Tests
-To build the tests, run `make tests`.
+To build the tests, instead run `make tests`.
 This will create `test_client` and `test_server` executables
 which run all the unit tests for the client and server.
+Run `ctest` to execute all tests.

+## Debug
 To compile with debug flags, run `make debug`.

-# Running

-## Testing with simulated networking conditions
+## Simulating network conditions
-On Linux, the following command can be used to simulate network conditions (100ms latency, 20ms jitter,
+On Linux, the following command can be used to introduce artificial latency, jitter, and
-1% packet loss):
+packet loss (100ms latency, 20ms jitter, 1% packet loss):
 ```
 sudo tc qdisc add dev lo root netem delay 100ms 20ms loss 1%
 ```